 The Barker Law Firm will make sure that you get the compensation that you deserve for your injuries, your pain and suffering, medical expenses and lost wages.
 We will make sure that the insurance company for the at-fault party does not have the opportunity to take advantage of you and settle your claim for a nominal amount which is likely significantly less than what your case is really worth.

-If you are injured in an automobile accident, contact the St Petersburg auto accident lawyers near me at The Barker Law Firm to represent you.
+If you are injured in an automobile accident, contact the St Petersburg auto accident lawyers near me at The Barker Law Firm in St Petersburg to represent you.
 And when the adverse insurance company calls you to settle with you for $500, you can tell them call my attorneys – The Barker Law Firm at 727-328-9000

 To schedule a free consultation or request additional information about our services, please contact The Barker Law Firm at 727-328-9000 or click here to contact us by e-mail.